jruas/Project2021/README.md

 Title: Fisher's Iris Dataset

 -----------------------------------------------------------------------------------------------------------------------------
-This is the background research prior to the analysis of the Fisher's Irish Dataset, and the analysis of results.
+This project consists of the background research prior to the analysis of the Fisher's Iris Dataset, as well as of the analysis of results.
-The goal of this project is to use what we learnt in Programing and Scripting lectures, combined with our own research, to developed a code that allows the import and analysis of data.
+The goal of this project is to use what we learnt in Programing and Scripting lectures, combined with our own research, so as to developed a code that will allow the import and analyse of data.
 The ultimate goal regarding the analysis of that data is to be able to identify the three species of Iris.

 -----------------------------------------------------------------------------------------------------------------------------
 ## Table of Contents